sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 -P'Alice'

-more command in Linux, which is a text file pager that allows you to view the contents of a file one page at a time. more ~/project/example.txt
+## 4.more command in Linux, which is a text file pager that allows you to view the contents of a file one page at a time.
+more ~/project/example.txt

 This will open the example.txt file and display its contents one page at a time.
 You can navigate through the file using the following commands: